jbilander/sdbox/README.md

 </a>
 <br />

-More rendered pictures and concepts by `niva3d` under the `images/_renders` directory, made in blender, check it out!
+More rendered pictures and concepts by `niva3d` under the `images/_renders` directory, made in Blender, check it out!

 ***